mixpanel/docs/pages/docs/tracking-methods/migrating-to-simplified-id.md

 }
 ```

-### Gotchas in migrating from Legacy/Original to Simplified ID Merge
+### Gotchas in Migrating from Legacy/Original to Simplified ID Merge
 Take note of the following details when planning for the migration from Legacy/Original ID Merge to Simplified ID Merge:

 1. Simplified ID Merge only supports one user ID (`$user_id`) per user to maintain simplicity in the implementation.
 If you need an ID management solution that supports multiple user IDs per user, such as both a email address and a phone number, it’s recommended to remain on Original ID Merge which provides features such as `$create_alias` and `$merge` to merge multiple user IDs.